Skip to main content

 Low accuracy (4 of 18 factors)

-Applicants to the Honors College at Oregon State University will need to respond to one essay prompt, as well as four short-response questions with a limit of 100 words each.
-Any time you’re applying to a more selective program within the university as a whole, you want to make sure your strengths come across fully, and the essays are a fantastic opportunity to contextualize your more objective achievements like grades, awards, and so on.
+Applicants to the Honors College at Oregon State University will need to respond to five short-response questions with a limit of 100 words each.
+Any time you’re applying to a more selective program within the university as a whole, you want to make sure your strengths come across fully, and the essays are a fantastic opportunity to contextualize your more objective achievements, like grades, awards, and so on.

 Want to know how your profile stacks up at Oregon State?
 Calculate your chances of acceptance for free right now!